-Some may say that linear regression is more statistical problem.
-And this is truth at some level.
-But when problem is solved from machine learning perspective, things gets easier especially when moving towards more complex problems.
+Some may say that linear regression is a more statistical problem.
+And this is true at some level.
+But when the problem is solved from a machine learning perspective, things gets more accessible, especially when moving towards more complex problems.

-First of all lets understand few important terms.
+First of all, let’s understand few essential terms.
 We can start with regression.
-When speaking of linear regression we try to find best fitting line through given points.
-In other words we need to find optimal linear equation to fit given data points.
-This is a supervised learning problem when we have set of data pairs that can be plot on x-y axis.
-I understand, theory is boring thing, even for me, so lets move to practical example and learn by solving some problem.
+When speaking of linear regression we try to find a best-fitting line through given points.
+In other words, we need to find an optimal linear equation to fit given data points.
+This is a supervised learning problem when we have set of data pairs that can be plotted on x-y axis.
+I understand theory is a boring thing, even for me, so let’s move to practical examples and learn by solving some problems.

 In order to work with some examples we need sample data.
-There are many data sources available on internet.
-For instance great source is college cengage that have several sets with data pairs meant for linear regression problems.
-For our example we are going to use Cricket Chirps Vs. Temperature data where each data point consists of chirps/sec and temperature in degrees Fahrenheit.
-You can send data in three formats: excel, mtp and ascii.
-Lets download excel data where we can immediately draw graph and see what’s going on.
+There are many data sources available on the internet.
+For instance, a great source is college Cengage, that have several sets with data pairs meant for linear regression problems.
+For our example, we are going to use Cricket Chirps Vs. Temperature data where each data point consists of chirps/sec and temperature in degrees Fahrenheit.
+You can send data in three formats: excel, mtp and ASCII.
+Let’s download excel data where we can immediately draw graph and see what’s going on.

-Excel automatically adds trend line which is nothing more than linear regression.
-You can select Format Trendline where you can check Display Equation on chart check box.
-As you can see for our data set linear regression formula is
+Excel automatically adds trend line, which is nothing more than linear regression.
+You can select Format Trendline, where you can check Display Equation on the chart check box.
+As you can see, for our data set linear regression formula is

 y = 0.2119x-0.3091

-What does this mean practically.
-We have learned two linear formula coefficients 0.2119 and 0.3091 that can be used to predict cricket chirp frequency at any given temperature.
-For instance we can take any temperature from the range and even out of it and calculate the chirp/sec value.
-As example lets take temperature 85F according to formula we get
+What does this mean practically?
+We have learned two linear formula coefficients, 0.2119 and 0.3091, that can be used to predict cricket chirp frequency at any given temperature.
+For instance, we can take any temperature from the range and even out of it and calculate the chirp/sec value.
+As an example, let’s take temperature 85F according to the formula; we get

 y = 0.2119 · 85 – 0.3091 = 17.7Hz.

 Another example.
 We can try to speculate with values out of range.
-For instance we would like to know the chirp frequency when temperature is 50F.
-Again lets apply our learned formula and calculate:
+For instance, we would like to know the chirp frequency when the temperature is 50F.
+Again let’s apply our learned formula and calculate:

 y = 0.2119 · 50 – 0.3091 = 10.29Hz